refinery/refinerycms/readme.md

 ## License

-Refinery is released under the MIT license.
+Refinery CMS™ is released under the MIT license.
 See the [license.md file](license.md#readme) for details.

 ### Credits

-Many of the icons used in Refinery CMS are from the wonderful [Silk library by Mark James](http://www.famfamfam.com/lab/icons/silk/).
+Many of the icons used in Refinery CMS™ are from the wonderful [Silk library by Mark James](http://www.famfamfam.com/lab/icons/silk/).